gmarkall/nbep-7/README.md

 4. Ensure the code of this implementation is high quality with appropriate testing, documentation, and examples.

-Currently, the state of this proposal is prior to Step 1.
+Currently, this proposal is at step 1 - it is being circulated for feedback and will be iteratively revised accordingly.